 According to Infonetics, residential VoIP services are growing at a faster clip than managed IP PBX services.
-The number of worldwide VoIP users hit 75 million in 2007, and 26 percent of those were business customers.
-Infonetics predicted that businesses will grab a 41 percent share of the global VoIP market in 2011.
+The number of worldwide VoIP users hit 75 million in 2007 and 26 percent of those were business customers.
+Infonetics predicts that businesses will grab a 41 percent share of the global VoIP market in 2011.

 In the United States, Comcast is the market-share leader, with 20 percent of the market, according to Infonetics.